DCU4/spotify-open-playlist/readme.md

 This is built with Node.js using the Spotify API.
 Currently you are able to:

- - add songs the playlist, which also adds to my queue
+ - Add songs the playlist, which also adds to my queue
- - search Spotify by song/artist/album
+ - Search Spotify by song/artist/album
- - view the current song I am listening to
+ - View the current song I am listening to
- - see the full open playlist
+ - See the full open playlist

 Check it out for yourself!